 Written By Sharon Blake

-Sharon is a mother of three children and "nana" to four grandchildren.
+Sharon Blake is a mother of three children and "nana" to four grandchildren.
 Sharon herself has overcome some major barriers in her life, she has been homeless and is an ex- addict, ex-prostitute and a domestic violence survivor.
 The person she became originated from her childhood and would require a major overhaul of her thoughts, will, and her emotions.
-Sharon's life would not be her life without the love of her father God, to him she owes more than she can give.
+Her desire is to promote hope and healing to those who need hope and healing.
+Sharon has created some support programs called, " Friday Night Talks" at local area shelter to foster hope and healing through communication and writing.